The mutation process on the ancestral line under selection: The pruned lookdown ancestral selection graph

 which is complemented by the boundary conditions $b_0^N=1$ and $b_{N+1}^N=0$.
-Likewise, we can rewrite \eqref{prob_del_anc} as
+Likewise, we can rewrite \eqref{gamma} as

-which reflects the decomposition according to the lowest type-0 line.
+where we have used in the third step that $a_0^N=1$ and $ a_N^N=0$ and changed summation.
+The last expression in \eqref{I_stat_0} reflects the decomposition according to the lowest type-0 line.
 In words: the ancestral line is of type 0 if, for some $n$, there are at least $n$ lines, the first $n-1$ receive type 1, and line $n$ receives type 0.
-This leads to the counterpart of \eqref{anc_unfit},
+Eq.~\eqref{I_stat_0} also leads to the counterpart of \eqref{anc_unfit},